antoniopolonijr/antoniopolonijr/README.md

 # Antonio Poloni
 ## Welcome to my GitHub profile

-👋 Hi, I'm 35 years old, I live in Piracicaba/SP - Brazil.
-I have a cat and I'm venturing into the world of programming.
+👋 Hi, I'm 36 years old, I live in Piracicaba/SP - Brazil.
+I have a cat.

-:books: I'm currently learning web development.

-:mortar_board: I have a degree in Mechanical Engineering.
-I have good experience with creating technical drawings and projects using Autodesk AutoCAD and Inventor.
-Most recently I worked as a Search Engine Evaluator.
-At the moment I am in a career transition.

 :soccer: :coffee: :video_game: I love soccer, coffee and RPG.

+"TODAY I LEARN TO CODE SO I CAN CREATE THE CODE OF TOMORROW!"

+:mortar_board: Technology has always been part of my life.
+Since childhood, I have harbored a passion for games and computers.
+I hold a degree in Mechanical Engineering, during which I gained experience in creating technical drawings and 3D models using Autodesk AutoCAD and Inventor.
+My role as a Search Engine Evaluator further deepened my understanding of web page structure and quality.

+:books: Currently, I am expanding my skill set in web development through Frontend Masters and freeCodeCamp .
+I recently completed the Frontend Masters Bootcamp and the Responsive Web Design Certification , two significant steps towards my goal of becoming a web developer.

 ## I am learning: